acupoflie/acupoflie/README.md

 # 💫 About Me:
 ☕ Mainly focused entire Back End development side.
-Goal is that will be able to make back end for every project with high security and performance.<br>✨Too much things to learn, no waste time.✨<br><br>🎧 Currently write a simple blog project
+Goal is that will be able to make back end for every project with high security and performance.<br>✨Too much things to learn, no waste time.✨<br><br>🎧 Currently writing a simple blog project

 ## 🌐 Socials: